AsyaYeromina/kottans-frontend/README.md

     };
     ```

-to return the value from an object one can use this 2 ways which are equivalent:
+To return the value from an object one can use this 2 ways which are equivalent:
-`objectName["property"] ` or `objectName.property`
+`objectName["property"] ` or `objectName.property` (dot notation or brackets notation)
-to return the method use `objectName.methodName()`
+To return the method use `objectName.methodName()`.
 Don't use numbers as first item in propery name of an object.
 Don't use spaces and hyphens (-) in prop.names.
 Use cammelCase.
 Better not to use " " in prop.names.

+**Nested objects:**
+To acces the propery value of an object nested in an object use dot notation or brackets notation (for example `arrayName.)
+Use `hasOwnProperty(propname)` method to check if the property exists (returns boolean).

 </p>
 </details>